Grsn-r/grsn-r/README.md

 <h5>Other projects</h5>
 <div>
   <br>
-  <p>These were two of my first proejcts where I practiced HTML and CSS, the goal was to<br>
+  <p>These were two of my first proejcts, where I practiced HTML and CSS.
+The goal was to<br>
   create a resposive model.</p>
   <p>This web page is meant to be properly seen in different devices, such as<br>
-    tablets, smarphones an desktop computers, to achieve this, the use of media queries<br>
+    tablets, smartphones an desktop computers, to achieve this, the use of media queries<br>
   was the key.
 I'd like to highlight that on these projects were implemented the use<br>
-    of flexbox and grid, this helped me realize the pros and cons for each one,<br>
+    of flexbox and grid, this helped me realize the pros and cons of each one,<br>
     so now I know better when and where to use them.</p>
   <img src="https://github.com/Grsn-r/new-repo/blob/main/captura_pr_2.png" alt="pr 2" width="600px">
   <p>Take a look</p>